Where to Stay in Seoul First Time: Best Areas and Neighborhoods

 If you want to experience a traditional Korean lifestyle, try to stay in a hanok for a night or two.
 The house offers a well-equipped room, shared toilets, simple meals, and lives a simple lifestyle like an ancient Korean.

-Best traditional hanok houses in Seoul for first-timers:
+Best traditional hanok houses in Seoul:

 Is it better to stay in Hongdae or Myeongdong?